Angles: Classification and Properties

 2. Complementary Angles

-If the measurement of two angles has a sum equal to 90 degrees, then the angles are complementary angles.
+If the measurements of two angles have a sum of 90 degrees, the angles are complementary.

 3. Supplementary Angles

-Supplementary angles are almost similar to complementary angles except that the sum of their measures must be equal to 180 degrees.
-Thus, we can define supplementary angles as a pair of angles whose sum of measurements are 180 degrees.
+Supplementary angles are almost similar to complementary angles, except that the sum of their measures must equal 180 degrees.
+Thus, we can define supplementary angles as a pair of angles whose sum of measurements is 180 degrees.

 Let us solve some problems involving complementary and supplementary angles.